yieldprotocol/vault-v2/src/variable/Readme.md

 - It keeps track of protocol level data. (debt, configuration(bases, ilks, oracles, asset addresses), etc)
 - It keeps track of user level data (vault, balances, etc)

-## VRWitch
+## VRWitch (46 SLOC)

-It is the liquidation engine built on top of the existing Witch for the fixed rate lending.
+It is the liquidation engine built on top of the existing battle tested `Witch` for the fixed rate lending.
+It has been modified to work in absence of `fyToken`.
+Also, the way the `debtFromBase` & `debtToBase` is calculated has been modified to work with the variable rate.
 You can refer to [this](https://github.com/code-423n4/2022-07-yield) for more details on the Witch.

-## VYToken
+## VYToken (151 SLOC)

 `VYToken` is a mechanism that allows user to lend their assets as we.
 The `VYToken` is a ERC20 token that represents the amount of asset lent.
 The `VYToken` can be burnt at any time to get the lent asset back.